-- F = Forbidden The port is not a member of the VLAN and does not transmit data packets of this VLAN.
-Additionally, the device helps prevent the port from becoming a VLAN member through the MVRP function. - ▶ U = Untagged (default setting for VLAN 1)
+F = Forbidden

+The port is not a member of the VLAN and does not transmit data packets of this VLAN.
+Additionally, the device helps prevent the port from becoming a VLAN member through the MVRP function.
-The port is a member of the VLAN and transmits the data packets without a VLAN tag.
-Use this setting if the connected device does not evaluate any VLAN tags, for example on end ports.

-LU = Untagged Learned

-The port is a member of the VLAN and transmits the data packets without a VLAN tag.
+- U = Untagged (default setting for VLAN 1) The port is a member of the VLAN and transmits the data packets without a VLAN tag.
+Use this setting if the connected device does not evaluate any VLAN tags, for example on end ports. - LU = Untagged Learned The port is a member of the VLAN and transmits the data packets without a VLAN tag.
 The device has automatically set up the entry based on the GVRP or MVRP function.

-Note: Verify that the port on which the network management station is connected is a member of the VLAN in which the device transmits the management data.
+Verify that the port on which the network management station is connected is a member of the VLAN in which the device transmits the management data.
 In the default setting, the device transmits the management data on VLAN 1.
-Otherwise, the connection to the device terminates when you transfer the changes to the device.
-The access to the device management is possible only using the Command Line Interface through the serial interface.
+Otherwise, connections to the device management interrupt when you apply the changes.
+Then, access to the device management is only possible using the Command Line Interface through the serial connection.

-5.8.3 VLAN Port
+5.9.3 VLAN Port